Tree

 Without emigrating:

-• Non-resident shareholders must meet KYC and AML requirements
+• Non-resident shareholders must complete standard identity and compliance checks

 What makes Ireland attractive as a business location?

-Ireland is a full member of the European Union and the Eurozone, is located in north-west Europe, has around 5.4 million inhabitants, and uses the euro (EUR) as its official currency.
-100% foreign ownership is permitted, and there is unrestricted access to the EU Single Market.
+Ireland is a full EU and Eurozone member in north-west Europe with around 5.4 million inhabitants, using EUR.
+100% foreign ownership is permitted, with unrestricted access to the EU Single Market.

-An Irish Limited Company (LTD) is incorporated under the Companies Act 2014 and is recognised throughout the European Union.
-The corporation tax rate is 12.5% on active trading income, while non-trading or passive income is often taxed at 25%.
-Ireland levies a 25% withholding tax on dividends; depending on the shareholder’s residence and with correct documentation, exemptions or treaty reductions may be available.
+An Irish Limited Company (LTD) is incorporated under the Companies Act 2014.
+The corporation tax rate is 12.5% on active trading income, while passive income is often taxed at 25%.
+A 25% withholding tax applies to dividends, though exemptions or treaty reductions may be available depending on the shareholder's residence.
+At least one director must be EEA-resident.

 Contact us for an individual assessment and, where appropriate, better alternative structuring solutions.